metacpan/metacpan-cpan-extracted/distros/C/Crypt-OpenSSL-Guess/README.md

 Crypt::OpenSSL::Guess provides helpers to guess OpenSSL include path on any platforms.

-Often MacOS's homebrew OpenSSL cause a problem on installation due to include path is not added.
+Often macOS's homebrew OpenSSL cause a problem on installation due to include path is not added.
 Some CPAN module provides to modify include path with configure-args, but [Carton](https://metacpan.org/pod/Carton) or [Module::CPANfile](https://metacpan.org/pod/Module%3A%3ACPANfile) is not supported to pass configure-args to each modules.
 Crypt::OpenSSL::\* modules should use it on your [Makefile.PL](https://metacpan.org/pod/Makefile.PL).